Last updated on November 23rd, 2022

 The key considerations for Christmas light installation

 As with most home decoration tasks, many different elements can influence the cost of Christmas light installation.
-The types of lights, the size of property or business and the level of customisation can all be factors that drive up the price of your installation.
+The types of lights, the size of the property and the level of customisation can all be factors that drive up the price of your installation.

 For a successful Christmas lights installation, you will need lots of Christmas lights, extension cables, access to electricity or solar power, and either glue, nails or tacks.
 Depending on the scope of your installation, you may also need a ladder, hammer and – as we are in the UK – waterproof cabling.